Encord provides comprehensive support for image annotation. With the image editor, you can:

 The Eraser tool allows you to erase parts, or the entirety of your Bitmask selection if the Apply label button has not been clicked yet.

-Updating Bitmask labels
+Updating bitmask labels

 To update a bitmask label: